oracle-livelabs/security/oci-vss-qualys-agent/common/oci-config.md

 ## Introduction

-In this lab you will be creating required virtual cloud network (VCN) with subnets, internet gateway,nat gateway, service gateways, and compute instances which you will scanning using **OCI VSS**.
+In this lab, you will be creating the required virtual cloud network (VCN) with subnets, internet gateway, nat gateway, service gateways, and compute instances which you will scan using **OCI VSS**.

-Estimated Lab Time: 10 minutes.
+Estimated time: 10 minutes.

 ### Objectives